krysor/bugs/iRobotHomeApp/description.md

 ![error message](./img/connecting.png)

-only to get to see this error message after about 2-3 minutes:
+only to see this error message after about 2-3 minutes:

 ![error message](./img/error.png)

-This error kept happening despite:
+This error persisted despite:

 - following the official [iRobot guide]
 - having [Optimal firewall configurations]